nikhil-d27/TEXTAI-AI-based-Text-Processing-Tool/README.md

 - Generate concise summaries (in general or bullet format)
 - Rewrite content with improved clarity and variation

-The app is built using:
+The Web is built using:
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js, Python
 - **Database**: MySQL